Charged with Identity Theft in Texas?

-Grand Jury Presentations For Your Legal Defense
+Texas Identity Theft Lawyer Options For Your Legal Defense

 If you are facing a criminal identity theft charge and it has been filed as a felony crime, it is critical that you act quickly to preserve your opportunity to present evidence to a grand jury.
 There is nothing more sickening and upsetting than to be accused of a crime that you did not commit.
-Being convicted of identity theft not only carries the penalties associated with being a convicted felon, but you are also labeled as dishonest and a thief because identity theft is associated as a crime of dishonesty.
+Being convicted of identity theft not only carries the penalties associated with being a convicted felon but you are also labeled as dishonest and a thief because identity theft is associated with a crime of dishonesty.

 The most effective way to attack a felony identity theft case in Texas is to obtain access to the evidence, prepare a legal defense and submit an evidence packet for presentation to a grand jury.
 Under Texas law, every felony crime must be presented to a grand jury.
-A grand jury is comprised of a group of twelve citizens that listen to evidence and determine if probable cause exists to substantiate the case as a felony.
+A grand jury is comprised of a group of twelve citizens that listen to the evidence and determine if probable cause exists to substantiate the case as a felony.

 If you have been arrested and charged with an Identity Theft crime in Fort Worth, Tarrant County, Fort Worth, Arlington, Hurst, Euless, Bedford, Mansfield, or surrounding areas, you need an aggressive and experienced criminal defense lawyer on your side.

-Whether you have been charged with Credit/Debit Card Abuse, Fraudulent Use or Possession of Identifying Information, or False Statement To Obtain Property Or Credit, a felony conviction could carry with it the prospect of jail time, hefty fines, and other serious long-term consequences.
+Whether you have been charged with Credit/Debit Card Abuse, Fraudulent Use or Possession of Identifying Information, or False Statement To Obtain Property Or Credit, a felony identity fraud conviction could carry with it the prospect of jail time, hefty fines, and other serious long-term consequences.